 One more unique site is the Uzon caldera.
 Forty thousand years ago, a massive volcano collapsed due to multiple consecutive eruptions and formed a caldera 10 kilometers in diameter.
 It is located in the Kronotsky nature reserve and combines rivers, hot springs, tundra, forests, and lakes within a single landscape.

 This wording refers to the Altai and the Katun nature reserves as well as the Ukok plateau.
 It also includes Mount Belukha and Lake Teletskoye.
 First of all Altai is good for hiking.
 You can't walk long distances when you have a man-tall backpack.
-Trekking is often assisted by pack horses to carry your things.
+Trekking around this World Heritage object is often assisted by pack horses to carry your things.
 However, you can ride one as well.
 Horses can help you to pass narrow mountain trails that are too frightening and hard to walk, or to wade the rivers.

 Mount Belukha is seen from many places; 4509 meters is quite a height even for a seasoned climber; however, newbies can conquer it, too!
 If you think you can 'tame' it, try climbing the mount.
 This is a lifetime memory to take pride in.